This post is part of the series 'Web Performance'. Be sure to check out the rest of the blog posts of the series!

 </picture>

-You can also support srcset to provide multiple images based on the width or the pixel density of the screen.
+You can also use srcset to serve different image sizes based on viewport width or screen pixel density.

 HTML